Susan McFadden: Celtic Woman

 On 5 January 2012, McFadden was named as a replacement for Lisa Kelly, then going on maternity leave, in the all-female ensemble Celtic Woman.
 McFadden debuted with Celtic Woman in February at Nashville, Tennessee, for the kickoff of the "Believe" North American Tour and continued with the European, Australian, and South African Tours in 2012.
 After Kelly announced her departure from the group was permanent in January 2013, McFadden became a full-time member of Celtic Woman.
 She toured with the group for six and a half years.

 On 12 August 2018, it was announced that McFadden would be taking leave from the group to have her first child.

 In October 2019, Susan rejoined Celtic Woman for a few shows filling in for Mairéad Carlin while she recovered from appendicitis.

 On 22 January 2020, it was announced that Susan would be rejoining Celtic Woman for six shows during the US Celebration tour, but the tour was postponed shortly after due to the coronavirus pandemic.
+That tour eventually took place in the spring of 2022, and Susan fulfilled her promised six-show commitment.

 She also rejoined for the recording of "Postcards from Ireland" as well as the Postcards from Ireland Tour.

 Personal life

 McFadden is married to Celtic Woman's former bagpiper Anthony Byrne.
-Their first child, Joanie Byrne, was born November 2018.
-Their second child, Mikey Byrne, was born May 2021.
+Their first child was born November 2018, and a second child was born in May 2021.